hacks-guide/Guide_Wii/docs/bootmiirecover.md

 ## Instructions

+1. Copy the `nand.bin` and `keys.bin` files from the place you stored your NAND backup on your computer to the root of your SD card.
 1. Launch the Homebrew Channel.
 1. Press the HOME Button, then select "Launch BootMii".
     * If the Homebrew Channel is inaccessible and you have Priiloader installed, you may also access it on boot and select `BootMii IOS` to load BootMii.